-The Federal National Council is a parliamentary body which comprises 40 members, each being UAE nationals.
-Each emirate appoints members for a particular number of seats based on such emirate's population and geographical size.
+The Federal National Council is a parliamentary body which comprises 40 members, all of whom are UAE nationals.
+Each emirate appoints members for a particular number of seats based on each emirate's population and geographical size.
 Abu Dhabi and Dubai have eight members each, Sharjah and Ras Al Khaimah have six members each and the other emirates have four members each.
 The nomination of representative members is left to the discretion of each emirate, and the members' legislative term is four calendar years.
 The members represent the UAE as a whole rather than their individual emirates.